bioinform/QBC_Single_Cell_Analysis_NGS/README.md

 The QBC algorithm sequentially: a) detects barcode via alignments, b) corrects barcode by efficiently comparing barcodes to a whitelist, c) deduplicates based on UMI, d) evaluates reads for chimera filtering (check for evidence of PCR-based cross-over), e) filters reads for underrepresented/artificially created cells and  f)transforms sequences into table of cells and markers.

+The data is further normalized as follows: expression values Ei,j for marker i in cell j were calculated by dividing unique read counts for marker i by the sum of the marker counts in cell j, to normalize for differences in coverage.
+The output is a corrected expression matrix which is then used as input for fcs conversion.

 For more information contact us at bioinformatics.red@roche.com